Chapter 4 - Tribal Employment Rights Office (§§ 1001-1090)

 Band Ordinance 41-22.

-Any provision for Indian preference in employment or contracting contained in any Band policy, including any policy of the Corporate Commission, must be consistent with the Indian preference in §§ 1021 and 1024, which provide first priority to Mille Lacs Band members, second priority to members of another federally recognized Indian tribe, and third priority to all others.
+Any provision for Anishinaabe or Indigenous preference or priority in employment or contracting contained in any Band policy, including any policy of the Corporate Commission, must be consistent with the Anishinaabe or Indigenous preference in §§ 1021 and 1024, which provide first priority to enrolled Band members, second priority to first-generation Band descendants, third priority to members of another federally recognized Anishinaabe or Indigenous tribe, and fourth priority to all others.

 Historical and Statutory Notes